molily/molily.de/_posts/2017-07-20-android-browsers.md

   <img src="/assets/android-browsers/thumbs/opera-mini-1.jpg" alt="">
 </a>

 The onboarding experience puts me off a bit: There’s a home screen named Speed Dial with bookmarks but also random news with ads in between.
-The first thing I do is to disable the news and clean up the pre-defined bookmarks.
+The first thing I do is to disabling the news and cleaning up the pre-defined bookmarks.

 Per default, the main user interface has a top and a bottom bar.
 The top bar contains the current URL and a sharing/saving/bookmarking menu.
 The bottom bar contains back and forward, home, tabs and the main Opera menu.

 There are three possible fullscreen modes: Disabled, Enabled, Enabled with status bar.
 I’m using “fullscreen enabled” which means the top bar is visible all the time, the bottom bar disappears when you scroll down and reappears when you scroll up.

 There is an alternative layout for tablets with a large tab bar at the top and a combined bar below.